 How to claim Asylum in the UK, return home if you are a migrant in the UK, or appeal against a visa or immigration decision.

 A guide for adults who have been granted asylum in England to access public services and make the most of the opportunities in the UK.

 Read additional information on Support for asylum claimants and refugees

-Apply for a refugee integration loan if you're over 18 and you're either a refugee, you've been given humanitarian protection or you're the dependant of a refugee or someone who's been given humanitarian protection.
+Apply for a GOV.UK Refugee Integration Loan if you're over 18 and you're either a refugee, you've been given humanitarian protection or you're the dependant of a refugee or someone who's been given humanitarian protection.

 You can apply for a refugee integration loan to pay for:

 Contact your local Jobcentre Plus before applying for this loan to see if you can get help with training, education, work, living or childcare costs - you may be able to get this help for free.

 Citizens Advice West Berkshire